// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Pros

-• Best visual design
+• Best visual design in the category

 • Cheap Pro tier

-• Strong European coverage
+• Strong European food coverage

 Cons